88-degrees/Book-of-Changes/appendix03s1.md

 The same figure is supposed to illustrate what is said in paragraph 50: 'The numbers of the two series correspond to each other in their fixed positions.'
 1 and 2, and 3 and 4 certainly front each other, and perhaps 5 and 6; but 7 and 8, and 9 and 10 do not do so in the same way.
 It is said also that 'each has another that may be considered its mate.'
 So it is with 1 and 6, 2 and 7, 3 and 8, 4 and 9, but hardly with 5 and 10.
 Further, 1 + 3 + 5 + 7 + 9 = 25; 2 + 4 + 6 + 8 + 10 = 30; and 25 + 30=55; all of which points are stated.

 The last statement in the paragraph, however, derives no illustration, so far as I can see, from the figure.
 How can the numbers effect the things that are predicated of them?
 There is a p.
-368 jargon indeed about the formation of the five elements, but in order to make it appear not reasonable, but capable of being related, writers call in 1 the Lo writing' to the aid of 1 the Ho map;' and 'the five elements' is a division of the constituents of material things, which is foreign to the Yî.
+368 jargon indeed about the formation of the five elements, but in order to make it appear not reasonable, but capable of being related, writers call in 1 the Lo writing' to the aid of 1 the Ho map;' and 'the five elements' is a division of the constituents of material things, which is foreign to the [**Yì**](https://en.wikipedia.org/wiki/I_Ching).

 Paragraph 51 is intended to describe the process of divination in manipulating the stalks, but the description is confused by introducing into it the four seasons and the subject of intercalation, so as to be very difficult to understand.

 In the middle of the Ho map are the five circles symbolical of heaven and the ten dark terrestrial markings (five above and five below the others).
 These multiplied together give fifty, which form 'the great expansion.'
 But 50 divining stalks or slips, when divided, give either two odd numbers or two even; and therefore one was put on one side.
 The remaining 49, however divided, were sure to give two parcels of stalks, one containing an even number of stalks, and the other an odd, and so might be said fancifully to represent the undivided or strong, and the divided or weak line.
 It is needless to go minutely into the other steps of the process.
 Then comes in the counting the stalks by four, because there are four seasons in the year, and those that remain represent the intercalary days.
 But how could such a process be of any value to determine the days necessary to be intercalated in any particular year?
 The paragraph shows, however, that, when it was written, the rule was to intercalate two months in five years.
 But it does not say how many days would remain to be carried on to the sixth year after the second intercalation.

 Paragraph 52.
 The actual number of the undivided and divided lines in the hexagrams is the same, 192 of each.
 But the representative number of an undivided line is 9, and of a divided line 6.
 Now 9 x 4 (the number of the emblematic figures) x 6 (the lines of each hexagram)=216; and 6 x 4 x 6=144.
 The sum of these products is 360, which was assumed, for the purpose of working the intercalation, as the standard length of the year.
-But this was derived from observation, and other considerations; -- it did not come out of the Yî.
+But this was derived from observation, and other considerations; -- it did not come out of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching).

 Paragraphs 53-56.
 The number in 53 arises thus:--192 (the p.
 369 number of each series of lines in the sixty-four hexagrams) x 36 (obtained as above) = 6912, and 192 x 24 = 4608, the sum of which = 11,520.
 This is said to be 'the number of all things,' the meaning of which I do not know.
 The 'four operations' are those described in paragraph 31.
 They were thrice repeated in divination to determine each new line, and of course it took eighteen of them to form a hexagram.
 The diagrams might be extended ad infinitum, both in the number of lines and of figures, by the natural process of their formation as shown in the Introduction, page 14, without the aid of the divining stalks; and no sufficient reason can be given why the makers of the figures stopped at sixty-four.

 It is difficult to believe the first statement in paragraph 57 and to understand the second.
 What is it 'to Shăn or spiritualise virtuous actions?'
 The concluding statement approximates to impiety.

-We may grant what is affirmed in paragraph 58, but does the Yî really give us any knowledge of the processes of change and transformation in nature?
+We may grant what is affirmed in paragraph 58, but does the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) really give us any knowledge of the processes of change and transformation in nature?
 What wiser are we after all the affirmations about numbers?
 'Change' = changings, understood actively:--the work of Heaven; 'transformations' = evolution:--the finish given by earth to the changing caused by Heaven.

-<a name="fn_263"></a>[370:X](#fr_263) Chapter X, paragraphs 59-65, enlarges on the service rendered to men by the Yî, owing to the way in which it was made by the sages to express their views and carry into effect their wishes.
+<a name="fn_263"></a>[370:X](#fr_263) Chapter X, paragraphs 59-65, enlarges on the service rendered to men by the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), owing to the way in which it was made by the sages to express their views and carry into effect their wishes.

 Paragraph 59 mentions the four things in which its usefulness appears.
 'The emblematic figures' are the four [**Xiàng**](https://en.wikipedia.org/wiki/Four_Symbols), which are produced by the manipulation of the undivided and divided p.
 371 lines, and whose representative numbers are 9, 8, 7, 6.
 'Divination' appears in the paragraph as pû-shih, which means 'divination by the tortoise-shell and by the stalks.'
-But the tortoise-shell had nothing to do with the use of the Yî.
+But the tortoise-shell had nothing to do with the use of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching).
 Before the composition of these Appendixes the two terms must have been combined to express the practice of divination, without reference to its mode.

-Paragraph 60 speaks of the explanations and prognostications of the Yî.
+Paragraph 60 speaks of the explanations and prognostications of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching).
 The 'exquisiteness' ascribed to it would be due to the sages who had devised it, and appended their explanations to it; but the whole thing has no existence save in cloud-land.

 Paragraph 61 speaks of the operations with the stalks till the various changes in the results issued in the determination of the emblematic figures, and then in the fixing of the individual lines and entire hexagrams.
 Even [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) admits that the references to the different processes are now hardly intelligible.

 Paragraph 62.
-How could the writer speak of the Yî without thought or action as being most 'spirit-like?'
+How could the writer speak of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) without thought or action as being most 'spirit-like?'
 If it did what he asserts, those who contrived it might be so described?
 They would have been beings whose operation was indeed like that of spirits, inscrutable, 'unfathomable' (paragraph 32), even like that of the Spirit of God (VI, 10).

-Paragraphs 63 and 64 ought not to be taken as saying that the sages did the things described for themselves by the Yî.
-They knew them of themselves, and made the Yî that others might come by it to do the same.
+Paragraphs 63 and 64 ought not to be taken as saying that the sages did the things described for themselves by the [**Yì**](https://en.wikipedia.org/wiki/I_Ching).
+They knew them of themselves, and made the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) that others might come by it to do the same.
 So the writer imagined.
 No words could indicate more clearly than those of paragraph 65 that the paragraphs between it and 59 did not come from Confucius, but from the compiler of the Great Appendix, whoever he was.

-<a name="fn_264"></a>[374:XI](#fr_264) Chapter XI, paragraphs 66-74, treats of divination, and the scheme of it supplied in the Yî.
+<a name="fn_264"></a>[374:XI](#fr_264) Chapter XI, paragraphs 66-74, treats of divination, and the scheme of it supplied in the [**Yì**](https://en.wikipedia.org/wiki/I_Ching).
 That scheme must be referred first to Heaven, which produced the spirit-like things,--the divining-plant and the tortoise; and next to the sages, who knew the mind of Heaven, and made the plant and shell subservient to the purpose for which they were intended.

-Paragraph 66 answers the question of what the Yî does; and if there were truth or reason in it, the book and its use would be most important.
+Paragraph 66 answers the question of what the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) does; and if there were truth or reason in it, the book and its use would be most important.
 I have closed the quotation of "the Master's" words at the end of the paragraph; but really- we do not know if they extend so far, or farther.

 Paragraphs 67 and 68 glorify the sages and their work.
 The virtues of the divining-plant all belonged to them, and it was thus that they were able to organise the scheme of divination.
 The production of 'the spirit-like things' is, in paragraph 73, ascribed to Heaven;' the characters about them in these paragraphs mean no more than is expressed in the translation.